bamerman/tech-writing-workshop/profile_tutorial.md

 # Getting started with your GitHub profile README

 In this tutorial, you'll create a GitHub profile README.
-Your profile README will be your GitHub *About me* page, where you can introduce yourself to other GitHub users.
+Your GitHub profile README will be an *About me* page where you can introduce yourself to other GitHub users.

 If you're already familiar with creating a GitHub profile README, skip to the [Further reading](#further-reading) section below.

 # Create your GitHub profile README
 1. Select the **+** icon and choose **New repository** from the dropdown.
-> :warning: The **+** will only appear when your browser is in full screen.
+> **Warning:** The **+** will only appear when your browser is in full screen.
 <img width="200" alt="newRepository" src="https://user-images.githubusercontent.com/41116726/129500454-264156f4-e9ae-46b1-aa25-b53c85bc98d4.png">

 2. Name your **Repository** after **Owner**.
 Optionally, add a **Description**.